 A new package with similar (but not identical) functionality compared to an existing package can increase resilience, performance (partly driven by friendly competition and mutual learning between developers) and choice, both of which are key benefits of doing geocomputation with open source software.

 In this context, deciding which combination of sf, tidyverse, terra and other packages to use should be made with knowledge of alternatives.

-The sp ecosystem that sf is designed to supersede, for example, can do many of the things covered in this book and, due to its age, is built on by many other packages.
+The sp ecosystem that sf superseded, for example, can do many of the things covered in this book and, due to its age, is built on by many other packages.

 Depend on or

 Import sp, up slightly from 452 in October 2018, showing that its data structures are widely used and have been extended in many directions.